wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 ### Encrypting static secrets

 !!!
 Tip
-    - This approach of encrypting static secrets in server configurations can only be applied to VM deployments.
     - If you are using **Windows**, you need to have [Ant](http://ant.apache.org/) installed before using the Cipher Tool.

 You must first list the plain-text secrets in the `deployment.toml` file under the `secrets` header.
 When you run the Cipher Tool, these plain-text secrets will be encrypted.
 You can then refer the encrypted secrets from anywhere in your server configurations (also specified in the `deployment.toml` file) or synapse configurations (such as **proxy services** and **rest API** artifacts).